Currency in Taiwan

 It helps to get savvy about money matters in Taiwan before you go.
 This post covers everything from how and where to exchange currencies to the average costs of things in Taiwan.

-Taiwan’s official currency is the New Taiwan Dollar, often known by the international code TWD and sometimes abbreviated by NT.
+In Taiwan, the currency that locals use is called the New Taiwan Dollar.
+It is often known by the international code TWD and sometimes abbreviated by NT.

 Taiwan dollars are available in banknote denominations of of NT$100, NT$500, and NT$1,000.
 There are also NT$200 and NT$2,000 notes, though they are seldom used.